-Our trainee solicitors will spend six months in four seats chosen from corporate, banking, capital markets, real estate finance, real estate, corporate and structured finance, leveraged finance, private funds, technology and cyber security, employment, litigation, restructuring and tax.
+Our trainee solicitors will spend six months in four seats chosen from corporate, capital markets, real estate finance, real estate, corporate and structured finance, leveraged finance, private funds, technology and cyber security, employment, litigation, restructuring and tax.

 When and how to apply

 Applicants should complete the online application form at www.paulhastings.com/office/london/training-contracts where you will also find details of application deadlines.